How to Make An Engaging and Effective Training Video

 When dealing with an angry customer, it is important to acknowledge their frustration, ask questions to find out the problem and offer a possible solution.

-Invest in a decent external microphone that is plug and play as those are the easiest to use.
-A good quality microphone will ensure audio clarity and high-quality sound to convey information.
-While you can use your computer’s inbuilt microphone, we don’t recommend it as the sound quality is usually poor.
+Invest in a decent external microphone.
+A good quality microphone will ensure audio clarity and high-quality sound.
+While you can use your computer’s inbuilt microphone, we don’t recommend it.

 To produce good voice-over narrations, you need to: